Deep Clustering for Data Cleaning and Integration: Experimental Setup

-Function $map()$ gives best permutation mapping through the Hungarian Algorithm ~\cite{DBLP:journals/tkde/CaiHH05}.
-ACC maps the predicted labels into ground labels since cluster ids in the prediction are randomly generated and dissimilar to those assigned to ground truth labels.
+Function $map()$ gives the best permutation mapping between predicted and GT labels through the Hungarian Algorithm ~\cite{DBLP:journals/tkde/CaiHH05}.
+ACC maps the predicted labels into ground labels since cluster ids in the prediction are randomly generated and dissimilar to those assigned to GT labels.

-To facilitate the evaluation with in-depth analysis, we recorded standard sensitivity and specificity measures in the form of clustering pairs, such as:

-\textbf{\textit{true positives}: }The number of pairs of elements that appeared together in the ground truth and predicted clusters correctly.

-\textbf{\textit{true negatives}: }The number of pairs of elements that do not appear in the ground truth and predicted clusters correctly.

-\textbf{\textit{false positives}: } The number of pairs of elements that are not together in the ground truth but are in the predicted clusters.

-\textbf{\textit{false negatives}}: The number of pairs of elements that are together in ground truth but are not in the the predicted clusters.